nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: streamline management of client contacts and communications
+**Value proposition**: Using CLI to streamline management of client contacts and communications will make it more efficient than a typical mouse/GUI driven app

 ### User stories